catalyst-fp7/documents/interoperability/interoperability.md

 In the specific case of attention mediation, data payloads (or URLs to data) could be posted by the analytics platform on an agreed upon endpoint in the catalyst platform.
 The issue of translating those payloads to human-readable messages is non-trivial, since the catalyst integration platforms are the ones which are aware of the participant's functional languages.
-Ideally, both platforms would agree on a vocabulary of attention signals, and the localization of those signals would be performed by the catalyst discussion platform.
+Ideally, both platforms would agree on a vocabulary of attention signals, and the localization of those signals would be performed by the catalyst conversation platform.

 ## Platform and visualisations